Dominion Energy, Inc. research snapshot

 Munger risk inversion

-The thesis fails if the NextEra deal is blocked or repriced by NEE stock, regulators demand costly concessions, CVOW overruns escalate, data-center load creates political backlash, debt costs rise, or allowed returns fail to cover the capital cycle.
+The thesis fails if the NextEra deal is blocked or repriced by NEE stock, a U.S. Senator succeeds in pressing FERC to reject the transaction, regulators demand costly concessions, CVOW overruns escalate, data-center load creates political backlash, debt costs rise, or allowed returns fail to cover the capital cycle.

 Management

-Robert Blue led Dominion through the business review, 2025 earnings improvement, and the NextEra transaction announcement.
+Robert Blue led Dominion through the business review, the 2025 earnings improvement, the NextEra transaction announcement, the July filing of the joint proxy and regulatory applications, and the Q2 2026 earnings beat.
 The key management question is whether leadership can keep regulators, customers, creditors, and shareholders aligned through closing.

 Industry trend